 ARCADY 7 onwards provide options for setting up entry and exit restrictions on arms, which can be used to model bottlenecks directly.
+ARCADY 10 also includes the option of modelling chicanes/build-outs/one-way bridges, and so on.
 The advice below is aimed at users of older versions of ARCADY.

 Although a Zebra crossing doesn’t have exactly the same effect as any other bottleneck on a vehicle-by-vehicle basis, over the longer term it should be a good proxy.